 Here is a workout dubbed the "Sandbaby Murph" by a few Spec Ops candidates:

-Rule – You cannot sit the sandbag down during entire event.
+Rule: You cannot sit the sandbag down during the entire event.

-- Run 1 mile with bag on your shoulder.
+- Run one mile with the bag on your shoulder.

 - Every lift over your head = 1 rep.

-Then run 1 mile again with sandbag on the shoulder.
+Then run one mile again with sandbag on the shoulder.